trstringer/verpy/README.md

 This is a Docker-native application (i.e. I developed this with the conscious effort to run it as a container).
 With that being said, to run it in Docker you'll of course have to have Docker installed and running.

 To create the necessary components, simply from `$ . install.sh` from the root of the repo.

+*Note: I'm sure with very little work you could get this to run in a virtual environment or (not advised) outside of a virtual environment.
+If there is interest in this, I would create the script or (better yet) accept a pull request.*

 ## Usage